What is a Vector Database and How Does It Work?

 Technical challenges of vector databases

-Earlier in this tutorial, I listed the desired features a vector database should implement, before comparing vector databases to vector search libraries and vector search plugins.
+Earlier in this tutorial, I listed the desired features a vector database should implement, before comparing vector databases to vector search libraries and to vector databases excel to search plugins.
 Now, let’s briefly go over some high-level technical challenges of vector databases.
 In future tutorials, we’ll provide an overview of how Milvus tackles each of these, in addition to how these technical decisions improve Milvus’ performance over other open-source vector databases.

 Picture an airplane.
 The airplane itself contains a number of interconnected mechanical, electrical, and embedded systems, all working on harmony to provide us with a smooth and pleasurable in-flight experience.
 Likewise, a VectorDB are composed of a number of evolving software components.
 Roughly speaking, these can be broken down into the storage, the index, and the service.
 Although these three components are tightly integrated[1], companies such as Snowflake have shown the broader storage industry that "shared nothing" database architectures are arguably superior to the traditional "shared storage" cloud database models.
 Thus, the first technical challenge associated with these databases is designing a flexible and scalable data model.

 Great, so we have a data model.
 What's next?
-With data already stored in a vector db, being able to search across that data, i.e. vector querying and indexing, is the next important component.
+With data already stored in a vector db, being able to search across that vector data store, i.e. vector querying and indexing, is the next important component.
 The compute-heavy nature of machine learning and multi-layer neural networks has allowed GPUs, NPUs/TPUs, FPGAs, and other general purpose compute hardware to flourish.
 Vector indexing and querying is also compute-heavy, operating at maximum speed and efficiency when run on accelerators.
 This diverse set of compute resources gives way to the second main technical challenge, developing a heterogeneous computing architecture.

-With a data model and architecture in place, the last step is making sure your application can, well, read from the database - this ties closely into the API and user interface bullet points mentioned in the first section.
-While a new category of database necessitates a new architecture in order to extract maximal performance at minimal cost, the majority of vector database users are still acclimated to traditional CRUD operations (e.g. INSERT
+With a data model, query engine, and architecture in place, the last step is making sure your application can, well, read from the database - this ties closely into the API and user interface bullet points mentioned in the first section.
+While a new category of database necessitates a new architecture in order to extract maximal performance at minimal cost, the majority of vector database users are still acclimated to traditional CRUD operations (e.g. INSERT, SELECT, UPDATE, and DELETE in SQL).
+Therefore, the final primary challenge is developing a set of APIs and GUIs that leverage existing user interface conventions while maintaining compatibility with the underlying architecture.

 Note how each of the three components corresponds to a primary technical challenge.
 With that being said, there is no one-size-fits-all vector database architecture.
 The best vector databases will fulfill all of these technical challenges by focusing on delivering the features mentioned in the first section.